-Thirdly, In order to assess the effect of each variable on another, and on the system, a pair-wise comparison was made by assigning the relationship of each indicator to another a score from 0 – 3.
-Accordingly, it was decided to adopt the comparison method of Schianetz and Kavanagh (2008) in which No relation (0) means that a change in indicator A causes no or very little change in B, or only causes change after a significant time delay; Weak relation (1) means that major change in indicator A causes minor change in B; Proportionate relation (2) means that change in indicator A results in similar change in B and; Disproportionately high relation (3) means that a minor change in indicator A causes major change in B. The assessment was made solely according to stakeholder viewpoints, as stated in the interviews, in order to avoid subjectivity and value-judgments in the assessment.
-A pair-wise comparison of the scores generated four main impact sums, which help identify the systemic roles of the indicators involved.
-These are: i) Active Sum (AS): The sum score of the effect of an individual indicator on other indicators; ii) Passive Sum (PS): The sum score of the effect of other indicators on the individual indicator in question; iii) Product (P): The combined sums of AS and PS, identifies a variable as either buffering within the system (low values) or of critical importance to the system (high values); iv) Quotient (Q): AS/PS × 100, identifies a variable as reactive (low values) or active (high values).
+Thirdly, in order to assess the effect of each variable on another, and on the system, a pair-wise comparison was made by assigning a score from 0-3 that represents the relationship between each two indicator variables.
+The assessment was made solely according to stakeholder perceptions in the interviews, in order to avoid subjectivity and value-judgments in the assessment.
+Accordingly, it was decided to adopt the comparison approach from Schianetz and Kavanagh (2008) in which No relation (0) means that a change in indicator A causes no or very little change in indicator B, or only causes change after a significant time delay; Weak relation (1) means that major change in indicator A causes minor change in indicator B; Proportionate relation (2) means that change in indicator A results in similar change in indicator B and; Disproportionately high relation (3) means that a minor change in indicator A causes major change in indicator B.

+Lastly, a pair-wise comparison of the scores generated four main impact sums, which helped to identify the systemic roles of the indicator variables.
+These are: i) Active Sum (AS): The sum score of the effect that each indicator has on the other indicators; ii) Passive Sum (PS): The sum score of the effect that the other indicators have on each indicator; iii) Product (P): The combined sums of AS and PS, identifies a variable as either buffering within the system (low values) or of critical importance to the system (high values) and; iv) Quotient (Q): AS/PS × 100, which identifies if a variable is reactive (low values) or active (high values) within the system.

 RESULTS